Pavel Srníček: Return to England

 Srníček joined newly promoted Premier League side Portsmouth on 1 September 2003 on a free transfer, citing former Newcastle goalkeeper Hislop and Czech teammate Patrik Berger as key influences in his decision.
 He made his debut for the club in a fourth round League Cup match against South Coast Derby rivals Southampton on 3 December, a 2–0 loss, and made his league debut for the club in a 0–0 draw with Middlesbrough three days later.

 Having fallen behind Hislop and Harald Wapenaar in the selection, Srníček joined West Ham United in the First Division on a one-month loan deal on 19 February 2004.
 After making his debut against rivals Millwall as a substitute for Matthew Etherington on 21 March 2004 in a 4–1 defeat, known as the "Mothers' Day Massacre", at The Den, following the sending-off of first-choice goalkeeper, Stephen Bywater, Srníček moved to West Ham on a free transfer, signing a contract until the end of the season.
 He started two matches in Bywater's absence, against Derby and Crystal Palace, but the team took just one point from the two games.
 He played no further games for West Ham and left the club at the end of the season.

 Portugal

-Srníček spent the summer of 2004 trialling with Coventry City and later training with Opava.
-He subsequently headed to Portuguese club S.C.
-Beira-Mar, for whom he made his debut in September.
+Srníček spent the summer of 2004 trialling with Coventry City and, later, training with Opava.
+He subsequently headed to Portuguese club Beira-Mar, for whom he made his debut in September.
 Beira-Mar finished last in the league and were relegated at the end of the 2004–05 season.